musman-uk/portfolio/independent-projects/quality-assurance-checkpoint/README.md

 ---

 ### 🧪 Method

-The method applied across the project follows a consistent cycle that reflects professional debugging practice:
+The method was applied across the project and attempts to follow a consistent cycle that reflects professional debugging practice:

 - **Step 1: Introduce a bug intentionally**
   Each bug is chosen to represent a common category of error that developers encounter in real projects.
 The intention is not to create contrived mistakes but to highlight issues that are subtle enough to escape casual review yet significant enough to cause incorrect results.